AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

 #### Result announcement
 All the results will be made available publicly.
 The announcement of the winner will be made at the workshop and the website will be updated accordingly.
-All teams should participate in the workshop and will be invited to the half-day challenge event to present their work in more detail, which we hope will foster detailed discussions.
+All teams should participate in the workshop and will be invited to present their work in more detail, which we hope will foster detailed discussions.
 In case of a virtual event, we will seek for providing discussion opportunities in small groups.